KevinRSX/memory-gapbs/docs/index.md

 ## Project Updates

-Please refer to the [milestone report](./15618_milestone.pdf) for a description of the updates to this project as of December 4th, and the [final report](./15618_report.pdf) for the final report.
+Please refer to the [milestone report](./15618_milestone.pdf) for a description of the updates to this project as of December 4th, and the [final report](./15618_report.pdf) for the submitted work.

 ## Summary